-RDA Hunter will continue to develop a suite of informative and attention-grabbing regional marketing initiatives to support campaigns that communicate the comparative advantages of the region to national and international markets, with Asian markets a priority.
+RDA Hunter has developed a suite of informative and attention-grabbing regional marketing initiatives to support campaigns that communicate the comparative advantages of the region to national and international markets, with Asian markets a priority.
 Items such as animated videos, websites, publication packs and social media shared interest groups may be combined to promote the business case for investing in the Hunter to target market segments.